gvlsq/node-file-upload/README.md

 Additionally, the MIME type and file size of the image are validated in the controller, and appropriate HTTP status codes are returned when validation fails.

+## Improvements

+* CSRF
+    * CSRF tokens can be added to all HTML forms returned by the web server to protect against CSRF attacks
+* XSS
+    * The web server can validate input and encode/escape HTML output to protect against XSS attacks

 ## License

 See the [LICENSE](https://github.com/gvlsq/node-image-upload/blob/main/LICENSE) file.